 - If you use a version of DAX that does not have SELECTEDVALUE, you can use the same pattern as that described in this article, replacing SELECTEDVALUE with the corresponding syntax using HASONEVALUE / VALUES.

+This section describes several use cases for SELECTEDVALUE.
 The Power BI file you can download contains all the examples described in this section.

 Retrieving a column from the same table